pyscripter/Ssh-Pascal/CLibs/README.md

 ### Steps
 - Run CloneLibs.cmd to clone zlib and libssh2
 - Run BuildWin64Lib to build libssh2.dll 64 bits.
-It will build the dll with the WinCng (bcrypt.dll part of the Windows system) backend and copyt it tho the Bin\Win64 directory
+It will build the dll with the WinCng (bcrypt.dll part of the Windows system) backend and copy it to the Bin\Win64 directory
 - Run BuildWin32Lib to build libssh2.dll 32 bits.
-It will build the dll with the WinCng (bcrypt.dll part of the Windows system) backend and copyt it tho the Bin\Win32 directory
+It will build the dll with the WinCng (bcrypt.dll part of the Windows system) backend and copy it to the Bin\Win32 directory